yangyuegly/scheduler/README.md

   - on the front end: displaying the courses on the schedule in a dynamic way (allow users to click on courses they want to display or hide, color-coding different courses/possible schedules, displaying multiple courses in the same time)
   - using a map algorithm to determine if the distance between course locations is too far to go
   - pulling the data on the workload of a course from the Critical Review, which is a website online

+Approved - how courses are clustered show be the main focus.
+There should be differentiation from Maps if distance between classes is taken into account

+Note: You do not need to resubmit your final project ideas.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_